Thematic Research Area

 Regional Research Area

 David Borys is a Canadianist who specializes in Canadian Military History specifically examining the changing nature that warfare has wrought on Canadian society.
 His most recent book titled Civilians at the Sharp End examines the relationship between the soldiers of First Canadian Army and the civilians of northwest Europe during the Canadian army’s liberation route in the final two years of the Second World War.
-He also produces the popular podcast Cool Canadian History, a bi-weekly podcast on everything and anything to do with Canadian history.
-You can find it on Apple Podcast, Spotify and at coolcanadianhistory.com
+He also produces and hosts the popular podcast Curious Canadian History, a bi-weekly podcast on everything and anything to do with Canadian history.
+You can find it on Apple Podcast, Spotify and all podcast platforms as well as here

 - Canadian History